(Linyanti, Okavango, Makgadikgadi)

 Meet your driver who will transfer you to your lodge.

 Whilst on your safari holiday in Zambia, why not try some of the many activities made available and included in your overall safari price.
-Some of the many activities include canoeing on the Zambezi, Maramba market visit, island lunch, Game drives, Sanpan floating candlelit dinner, fishing, visits to Mukuni Park, museum tours, sunrise and sunset boating, introduction to Simonga Village, and guided bush walks.
+Some of the many activities include canoeing on the Zambezi, Island Lunch, sanpan floating candlelit dinner, visit to Mukuni Park, sunrise and sunset boating, introduction to Simonga Village, visit to Victoria Falls, guided bush walks, museum tour, fishing, game drives, Maramba Market visit and more.
 All park fees and museum entrance fees are extra.

 Sign up for optional activities at your hotel (not included in tour price); helicopter, ultra-light, Gypsy Moth flights, elephant-back or horseback safari, white-water rafting, bungee jumping, Chobe game park day trip, jet boat, cultural tours, and more.